Productive and ornamental gardens in the sub-tropics.

 KIN KIN STATE SCHOOL

-In early 2009 floods washed away the veggie patch at the Kin Kin State School.
-Since then I’ve been volunteering at the school – working with the kids, teachers and parents to rebuild and expand the patch.
+In 2009 floods washed away the kids’ veggie patch at Kin Kin State School.
+I began volunteering at the school then – working with the kids, teachers and parents to rebuild and expand the patch.
 And what a great team they are !!!

-Recently we applied to the Stephanie Alexander Kitchen Garden Foundation for funding – and were successful.
+We then applied to the Stephanie Alexander Kitchen Garden Foundation for funding – and were successful.
 Growing, harvesting, preparing and eating organic food is now a weekly part of the school’s curriculum.
+The Program is a multi-award winner, including Noosa Slow Food’s Snail of Approval, Sunshine Coast Council Glossy Award – Best Edible Landscape (non-residential), and Most Mis-shapen Vegetable (Noosa Country Show).

-Donations to the program (time, money or supplies) are always welcome.
-Please contact Kin Kin State School directly if you want to donate, on 07 54854168
+Please contact Kin Kin State School directly if you want to donate or volunteer, on 07 54854168